rayhaanalykhan/UIAppUtils/README.md

     Check for camera(video) or microphone(audio) permissions and handle the response.

-    The function handles all authorization statuses and shows appropriate alert messages for all cases (not determine, first-time denied, previously denied, restricted, and unknown).
+    The function handles all authorization statuses for all cases (authorized, not determine, first-time denied, previously denied, restricted, and unknown) and shows appropriate alert messages (if necessary/specified).
+If the user denies permission on the first attempt, they can select their preferred action using the previouslyDeniedOption parameter.
+For more details, refer to the [PreviouslyDeniedOption](#previouslydeniedoptions) section.

     ```swift
-    UIAppUtils.checkMediaPermission(mediaType: .video, showGoToAppSettingsOption: true) { granted in // show an option to navigate to app settings for if permission has been previously denied.
+    UIAppUtils.checkMediaPermission(mediaType: .video, previouslyDeniedOption: .showGoToSettingsOption) { granted in // show an option to navigate to app settings for if permission has been previously denied.
         if granted {
             print("Camera access granted.")
         } else {